drop-games/eb-docs/docs/Blockchain.md

 For Hyperblade, having premier user experience means being on Layer 2 from the beginning.
 Our current choice would be **Arbitrum** or **Polygon**, due to the blockchain innovating astonishingly fast, Hyperblade could be on a **ZK Rollup** as well _(or even multiple Layer 2's)_.

 What this achieves is a set up where player connects their Web3 wallet like _Metamask_ to Hyperblade on L2, and then interacts seamlessly with the ecosystem.
 Notably, the premise of seamlessness means: fast and secure transactions, waived gas fees, uninteruptible access to the market and ability to easily get on and off the chain.

+### Hyperblade DEX

+With user experience being one of the key priorities, Hyperblade DAO has to be ready to deploy the appropriate tooling if needed.
+A separate decentralized exchange for Hyperblade tokens has to be considered, including integration with the Hyperblade Marketplace.
+The most viable solution is forking Uniswap V2, as it is both proven and readily available.

 <br/>